 You can head to your local Driver Exam Station and take the vision and written knowledge tests.

-There’ll be 40 questions on the written knowledge test.
+There’ll be 40 questions on the permit test.
 The questions will focus on motor vehicle regulations and traffic signs, and you have to score at least 75% or better (at least 30 out of 40 questions correct) to pass.
 You can also review the material in your Aceable course to refresh your memory and study for the test.

 Within 60 days of passing the vision and written knowledge tests, you must head to the Deputy Registrar License Agency to present your documents and purchase a TIPIC (Temporary Instructional Permit Identification Card), also simply known as a permit.